The live animal exhibit trail and all hiking trails are OPEN every day! Squam Lake Cruises run daily.

 The Celebrate Birds Exhibit takes you on a journey to learn about types of birds.
 First learn about songbirds and water birds then enter the world of raptors.
 This exhibit features live New Hampshire species including Barred Owl, American Bittern, and Black-crowned Night-Heron.

-The American Bittern was an adult when it arrived at the Science Center in 2019.
-It is blind in the right due to a rupture.
 The female Black-crowned Night Heron was an adult when she arrived in 2017.
 The exhibit she was in at the Virginia Aquarium was closed.
-The male Night Heron arrived at eight years old in 2019 as a transfer from another zoo.
+The other Night Heron arrived at eight years old in 2019 as a transfer from another zoo.

 Raptor Exhibit